 - Garlic and onions: Garlic and onions are healthy foods that may have some germ fighting abilities; however, there is no proof or evidence that eating them will protect you from or cure COVID-19.

 - Pepper: Pepper added to food does not protect you from or cure COVID-19.
 Hot peppers might make your nose run so be sure to have tissues on hand when enjoying spicy food!

 - Alcohol: Drinking alcohol (beer, wine, liquor) will not protect you from getting COVID-19.
 Drinking too much can lead to many other health issues.
 Spending time in bars can increase your risk of being exposed to COVID-19, because people are often in close contact in bars for long periods of time.

 - Household cleaners: Drinking or breathing in household cleaners, bleach, or disinfectants will NOT work to prevent or kill the COVID-19 virus inside your body.
 These chemicals can cause injuries or poison you.
 Do not use these products on your skin.
 Soap and water are all you need to safely clean your skin.

-- Chloroquine and Hydroxychloroquine: The US Food and Drug Administration (FDA) has stopped its approval for the use of chloroquine and hydroxychloroquine for treating people with COVID-19.
-Research studies did not show that they were helpful in treating COVID-19 and there have been a number of serious and long lasting side effects including heart damage from use of these drugs.
+- Chloroquine and Hydroxychloroquine: The U.S. Food and Drug Administration (FDA) has stopped its approval for the use of chloroquine and hydroxychloroquine for treating people with COVID-19.
+Research studies did not show that they were helpful in treating COVID-19 and there have been a number of serious and long lasting side effects, including heart damage, from the use of these drugs.

-- Hot Weather: Early on, some people thought that COVID-19 would go away when the weather got hot, like the flu does each year.
-However, COVID-19 is not the flu and we now know that COVID-19 can be spread during hot and humid weather.
-Cases of COVID-19 are going up in many of the hottest areas of the United States this summer.
+- Hot Weather: Some people thought that COVID-19 would go away when the weather got hot, like the flu does each year.
+However, COVID-19 is not the flu and we now know that COVID-19 can easily spread during hot and humid weather.